Safe Return to In-Person Instruction and Continuity of Services Plan

 - Development of the initial re-entry plan for 2020-2021 included participation and feedback from a variety of stakeholders.
 SPS created four work groups focused on Health, Safety, Social/Emotional Learning Supports and Operations; Learning Development and Support; Equity and Diversity; and Communications and Partnerships.
 In total, 75 teachers, principals, administrators and community representatives contributed to the plan to safely re-open schools.

-- SPS works in close consultation with the Springfield-Greene County Health Department to ensure that its plan is up-to-date with current guidance by the Centers for Disease Control, state and local agencies.
+- SPS works in close consultation with the Springfield-Greene County Health Department to ensure that its plan is up-to-date with current guidance from the Centers for Disease Control and Prevention, state and local agencies.

-- SPS worked closely with the Centers for Disease Control, which visited SPS several times to study the district’s successful mitigation efforts.
+- SPS worked closely with the Centers for Disease Control and Prevention, which visited SPS several times to study the district’s successful mitigation efforts.

-- Ongoing surveys and other engagement tools offer parents, staff and other members of the public the opportunity to provide input as modifications to the plan are necessary.
+- Ongoing engagement tools offer parents, staff and other members of the public the opportunity to provide input if modifications to the plan are necessary.

-- Updates may also be provided through existing forums administrators have with teachers, parents, high school students and senior citizens.
+- Updates may also be provided through existing forums hosted by administrators with teachers, parents, high school students and other community patrons.